 Cover of MY BLACK MAMMA in 1941 - as Country Blues #1 and Feel Like Going Home; in his interview with Alan Lomax during this first Stovall session, Muddy holds Son House as his main influence; that was the first time Lomax heard that name

-Cover of I BE'S TROUBLED in 1948 - as I Can't Be Satisfied; Evelyn Aron, Leonard Chess's partner in the Aristocrat label (pre Chess) was more supportive
+Cover of I BE'S TROUBLED in 1948 - as I Can't Be Satisfied; Evelyn Aron, Leonard Chess' partner in the Aristocrat label (pre Chess), was most supportive

 Cover of ANNA LOU BLUES in 1950 - part of the lyrics in Louisiana Blues